Bacon-Wrapped Pork Tenderloin

 - Preheat the oven to 425°F.

-- Arrange the pork medallions on a foil-lined baking sheet and roast 15-20 minutes or until the bacon is browned and crispy and the pork is fully cooked.
+- Place the wrapped tenderloin on a foil-lined baking sheet and roast 15-20 minutes or until the bacon is browned and crispy and the pork is fully cooked.